-Recruiter observations: According to the 2017 Market Measures jobseeker audience survey, 84% of recruiters find their new hire with REED.
-Before even registering, you can check the number of registered candidates per city and industry.
+Recruiter observations: Before even registering, you can check the number of registered candidates per city and industry.
 Creating an account is simple and package deals are available online (and special offers for new customers).

 Jobseeker observations: Very easy to create an account.
 A preferred location and job are required.
 You usually need a CV to apply to job offers, but they can help you create one.